 Our products/services are not intended for children and we do not knowingly collect data relating to children.
 Where this is necessary to supply bespoke products for children you will be provided with additional privacy information.

 - Contact details

-U.K. Medical Limited (Company Number: 02144870 with registered office at Albreda House, Lydgate Lane, Sheffield, S10 5FH) is the controller and responsible for your personal data (collectively referred to as UK Medical, “we”, “us” or “our” in this privacy notice).
+U.K. Medical Limited (Company Number: 02144870), including its subsidiary companies whose registered office is Albreda House, Lydgate Lane, Sheffield, S10 5FH, is the controller and responsible for your personal data (collectively referred to as UK Medical, “we”, “us” or “our” in this privacy notice).